amitjohney/sylvatest/docs/metal3.md

 The `capm3` unit doesn't require any configuration, it simply acts as an intermediate layer between CAPI and Metal3, so in addition to configure metal3 enabling `capm3` is enough to enable bare metal3 cluster management with CAPI.

+It is strongly suggested to override the default passwords of the metal3 unit, in particular make sure to override the values `auth.ironicPassword`, `auth.ironicInspectorPassword`, `mariadb.auth.rootPassword`, `mariadb.auth.replicationPassword` and `mariadb.auth.ironicPassword`.

 ### Networking requirements

 ### Provisioning with Virtual Media

 Telcos envision a scenario in which clusters will be very distributed geographically and, at least at the far edge, will be Kubernetes cluster on baremetal.

-In such scenario there should be no assumption that metal3 and the remote servers are interconnected through a common broadcast domain.
+In such scenario metal3 and the remote servers may be interconnected through a common broadcast domain or not.

-Instead they will likely be on distinct IP networks.
+Relying on PXE to remotely boot servers may involve the configuration of DHCP relays which increases the complexity of the setup.

+Instead the alternative `Virtual Media` is able to work in both cases (L2 or L3 connectivity) with much less complexity.

-Hence the Sylva project proposes a customized configuration of the metal3 deployment in order to fit in such kind of scenarios.
+Hence the Sylva project proposes a customized configuration of the metal3 deployment able to deploy the [`ironic-python-agent`](https://github.com/openstack/ironic-python-agent) on servers by mounting a `Virtual Media` through the BMCs for the machines management.

-In particular Ironic on the management cluster is exposed to the external world through a LoadBalancer Service and it is meant to load the Ironic-Python-Agent on the remote servers through the Virtual Media.
+The Ironic-Python-Agent is driven by Ironic and needs to communicate with it: for the purpose three Ironic ports are exposed through a `LoadBalancer Service`.

-Such configuration has a **requirement**: in order for the remote servers to be able to reach the Ironic Service on the management cluster, a **DHCP server** must be configured locally to their location (or alternatively a DHCP Relay).
+The configuration has a **requirement**: in order for the remote servers to be able to reach the Ironic Service on the management cluster, a **DHCP server** must be configured locally to their location (or alternatively a DHCP Relay).

 ### Images for target OS